Every website development process follows a timeline.

 Start to think of how you’ll use each of these design elements on the site.

-Chances are, you’ll need to use programming languages like CSS or HTML—so as your web developers for their help with the next stage.
+Chances are, you may use programming languages like CSS or HTML—so as your web developers for their help with the next stage.

 6. Test your mock-up design